 For over 35 years my work has been informed by a lifetime of growing up surrounded by the spectacular landscapes and coasts of the Isle of Wight, Cornwall and Scotland.
 A geography based academic background, together with various global travels exploring cultures and an underlying commitment to the environment have inspired my practice towards capturing the beauty of the natural world and man's interaction therein.

 From a traditionalist photographic background followed by a series of projects studying light and composition my journey is now focussed towards projects exploring man's contribution towards the phenomenon that is climate change.
 I want the viewer to appreciate not only the sheer beauty of our planet but also to consider its fragility.
 That through our individual and corporate actions and policies we have the ability to create - or avoid - both local and global impacts that together have an irreversible effect on the weather, landscapes, flora, fauna and ultimately ourselves.

-A sense of belonging underpins Morag’s photographic work, which varies from the wildly abstract to more literal representations of the natural world.
-For her, the art of photography is process based, using the camera as a tool to express her engagement with any given location or subject.
-Deep immersion is important and she often spends several hours on just a few meters of stream or coast, delving into possibilities, experimenting, observing the ever-shifting interplay of light with matter.
-Spending many camera-free hours roaming on the hillsides of the southern uplands in Scotland or the wooded slopes of their small hideaway in the Alpes-Maritime helps build her mental scrapbook and incubate ideas.
+A sense of belonging underpins my photographic work, which varies from the wildly abstract to more literal representations of the natural world.
+For me, the art of photography is process-based, using the camera as a tool to express my engagement with any given location or subject.
+Deep immersion is necessary, and I often spend many hours and days on just a few meters of stream or coast, delving into possibilities, experimenting, observing the ever-shifting interplay of light with matter.
+Pondering our rapidly changing, disharmonious presence as a race, our separation from our origins, finds expression in my work, asking questions and seeking responses.